Tokyo Guide

 Shinjuku

 Shinjuku is the busiest station in Japan, with some 7 million people passing through it each day.
 The area constantly has a crowded feel with an abundance of office buildings, department stores, and hotels.
-Housing is generally not available in the heart of the district, and most people choose to live in areas allowing a convenient commute, such as Yoyogi Uehara and Roppongi.
+Housing is generally not available in the heart of the district, but in the west side, we do have sort of landmark high-rise apartment which is overlooking Shinjuku Central Park.
+Just like NY.

 Ginza